caas-team/py-kube-downscaler/README.md

 `--matching-labels`

-:   Optional: list of workload\'s labels which are covered by the kube-downscaler
+:   Optional: list of workload\'s labels which are covered by the py-kube-downscaler
     scope.
 All workloads whose labels don't match any in the list are ignored.
-    For backwards compatibility, if this argument is not specified, kube-downscaler will apply to all resources.
+    For backwards compatibility, if this argument is not specified, py-kube-downscaler will apply to all resources.

 ### Namespace Defaults